twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/parallel-and-recursive-route-rendering-with-rsc/post.md

 RSC routers are tricky to understand.
 If you're like me and coming from a traditional React background then the RSC approach to route rendering is going to surprise you the first time you see it.

-For example, routes are rendered in parallel on the server and then stitched back together recursively on the client to avoid waterfalls.
-These sorts of patterns rarely come up in the day-to-day of building React apps, but they're essential for creating RSC routers.
+The biggest surprise is that routes are rendered in parallel on the server and then stitched back together recursively on the client to avoid waterfalls.
+This sort of pattern rarely comes up in the day-to-day of building a React app, but it's essential for creating RSC routers.

 I recently had the opportunity to add parallel and recursive route rendering to [Twofold]() and I think the idea is so interesting that I wanted to share it here.